Steven Kwan Player Props: Guardians vs. Tigers

 Steven Kwan At The Plate

-- Kwan has two doubles, a triple and 13 walks while hitting .258.
+- Kwan is batting .258 with two doubles, a triple and 13 walks.

-- He has not gone deep in his 16 games this season.

-- In five games this year (31.3%), Kwan has picked up an RBI, including two games with multiple runs batted in.
+- In five games this season (31.3%), Kwan has picked up an RBI, including two games with multiple runs batted in.

 - In six of 16 games this year, he has scored, including multiple runs once.